qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 Both ICE and EV's Motor have the same purpose: they take in energy in the form of chemical and transform it to __kinetic energy__.
 But the different is in their underlying mechanisms that lead to the different in effciency.

 ### ICE
+Here is a short explanation of how an ICE works:
-ICE work on the principle of the ideal gas law, meaning by raising the temperature it'll increases the pressure and cause the gas to expand.
+- ICE work on the principle of the ideal gas law: Raising the temperature of a gas increases the pressure that make the gas want to expand.

-Here is a short (thougth still complexed) explanation of how an ICE works: The powertrain starts by compressing gasoline and ignite it to generate an explosion within the cylinders.
+- Using this characteristic of gas, we mix air with gasoline then compress it inside our cylinders by a piston.
+- The compression enforce the mixture of gasoline and air to explode.
+This explosion propel the pistons in a linear motion.
-The explosion proppel pistons in a linear motion then being converted to rotational motion by connect pistons with a crankshaft.
+- Convert the linear motion to rotational motion by connect pistons to a crankshaft.
-The rotational motion of crankshaft is then being passed through a transmission.
-Ultimately, this motion drives the vehicle's wheels.
+- Ultimately, the crankshaft will be connected to the wheels.

-Because ICE can only produce maximum torque at a small range of RPM(Revolutions per minute), so we have to use a transmission to keep the engine operates at its most effectie RMP while allowing the wheels to rotate at various speed.
+One of ICE's limitation is it can only produces maximum torque at a small range of RPM(Revolutions per minute).
+On the contrary, we need the car to run at various speed range, so we have to use a transmission to so we have to use a transmission to keep the engine operates at its most effectie RMP while allowing the wheels to rotate at various speed.

 The side effect of ICE's process is it has to generate a lot of heat from the explosion in order to produce work.
-And by "a lot" we are talking about __68-80%__ of the input energy has been wasted in the form of heat.
+And by "a lot" we are talking about __74%__ of the input energy has been wasted in the form of heat.
+Or the effiency of ICE engine is __26%__.

+I need you to remember this number so here is an analogy: Think of the engine as our digestion system, if it has the effiency of 26% that mean only 26% calories of what we eat is being used for walking, thinking, imagining... __74%__ has been used by our digest system for converting raw food to energy.
+For a typical man that needs 2500 Calories a day, he has to eat 9600 Calories per day, which is equal to : 62 eggs or ~3.84 Kg of beef or ~23L of cow's milk.

 ### Electric Motor
 The successes of most electric vehciles are powered by the three-phase Induction Motor and Alternating-Current(AC) Power invented by Nikola Tesla.